-- Please see the chart on the next page for current loan origination fees and interest rates. - Loan origination fees are calculated on the gross loan amount.
+- Please see the chart below for current loan origination fees and interest rates. - Loan origination fees are calculated on the gross loan amount.
 Every loan disbursement will be reduced by the loan fee.
-Please be aware of these fees when completing the "Financial Worksheet." - The borrower is responsible for the interest that begins accruing on the Federal Direct Unsubsidized and Graduate PLUS Loans as soon as they are disbursed.
+Please be aware of these fees when completing the Budget Worksheet. - The borrower is responsible for the interest that begins accruing on the Federal Direct Unsubsidized and Graduate PLUS Loans as soon as they are disbursed.
 Interest may be paid during periods of enrollment or deferred until the borrower enters repayment.
 At repayment, accrued interest will be capitalized and added to the principal amount of the loan so that interest will accrue on an increased principal amount during repayment. - Federal Direct Loans borrowed for a two-semester academic year will be disbursed in two equal disbursements.
 The first half will be disbursed to the school at the beginning of the fall semester and the second half will be disbursed at the beginning of the spring semester.
-Loans borrowed for a three-semester academic year will be disbursed in thirds at the beginning of each semester. - The standard repayment period is ten years, although extended and income-driven repayment options are available.
+Loans borrowed for a three-semester academic year will be disbursed in thirds at the beginning of each semester. - Repayment begins six months after you graduate, leave school, or drop below halftime enrollment. - The standard repayment period is ten years, although extended and income-driven repayment options are available.